Compare switcher mortgage deals in Ireland

 Before you start, make sure you know:

-How much can I borrow when I switch mortgages?
+How much can you borrow when you remortgage?

 Lenders still need to check your affordability even if you don’t want to increase your mortgage.